1Abc342PedroGina/biblekernel/APPLE_HELP.md

 Open versions: 2.1, 3.0, 4.7, 5.7, 6.4, 7.0, 8.7, 9.2

 Future reopening: Version 10.1 build 17000 will be MIT open again
+WARNING: This kernel is not UNIX-like or UNIX-based.